-Essentially, the production of Apple Cider Vinegar is a natural occurrence.
-It is the by-product of ordinary, run-of-the-mill apple juice.
+What is apple cider vinegar?
+Essentially, the production of ACV is a natural occurrence.
+It is the byproduct of ordinary, run-of-the-mill apple juice.
 The sugar in the fruit is converted into alcohol by adding yeast to the juice.
-The yeast -- which is basically a fungus -- turns the alcohol into acetic acid through the process of fermentation, and that is how we get the Apple Cider Vinegar we know and love: a product of strong fragrance, powerful taste, and a multitude of benefits inside and outside of the body.
+The yeast turns the alcohol into acetic acid through the process of fermentation.
+That is how we get the apple cider vinegar we know and love.
+It’s a product of strong fragrance, powerful taste, and a multitude of benefits inside and outside of the body.

-The effect of Apple Cider Vinegar on skin, scalp, hair, and body has been long discussed, although it still remains a folk remedy by today’s standards.
-There is no significant clinical evidence to support most of the claims which the proponents of Apple Cider Vinegar make.
+The effect of apple cider vinegar on the skin, scalp, hair, and body has been long discussed, although it still remains a folk remedy by today’s standards.
+There is no significant clinical evidence to support most of the claims which the proponents of apple cider vinegar make.
 In some cases, I happen to trust tradition and anecdotal evidence more than the clinical studies.

 Apple Cider Vinegar Hair Benefits Explained

-That said, there are plenty of Apple Cider Vinegar benefits.
+That said, there are plenty of apple cider vinegar hair benefits.
 Undergoing an ACV rinse in your shower once a week (or once every several weeks, as needed) can help your scalp regain balance, and this can make all the difference.
 The scalp houses the follicles (roots), and each follicle nourishes its individual hair shaft.
 The most notable benefits for your scalp and hair are:

-- ACV helps to condition your hair, keeping it free of knots and adding vitality and shine to your locks
+- Apple cider vinegar helps to condition your hair, keeping it free of knots and adding vitality and shine to your locks.

-- Apple Cider Vinegar helps to combat and prevent dandruff, as well as hair loss which is the result of lack of nourishment.
-It does this by stimulating the scalp and increasing flow of blood to the hair follicles
+- Apple cider vinegar helps to combat and prevent dandruff, as well as hair loss which is the result of a lack of nourishment.
+It does this by stimulating the scalp and increasing the flow of blood to the hair follicles.

 The fact that you are dealing with an acid needs to be addressed.
-This is not a substance which you can combine with just anything.
-Also, leaving Apple Cider Vinegar in your hair for long periods of time is not always recommended, since that may cause more harm than good.
+This is not a substance that you can combine with just anything.
+Also, leaving apple cider vinegar in your hair for long periods of time is not always ideal, since that may cause more harm than good.

-Usually, a shampoo or conditioner made with Apple Cider Vinegar only calls for 2-5 minutes before rinsing it out.
-But, under certain conditions, one is able to leave the Apple Cider Vinegar in their hair and reap the rewards.
+Usually, a shampoo or conditioner made with apple cider vinegar only calls for 2 to 5 minutes before rinsing it out.
+But, under certain conditions, one is able to leave the apple cider vinegar in their hair and reap the rewards.

 Can You Leave Apple Cider Vinegar In Your Hair?

-If you want to, you can, but do it properly.
+If you want to you can leave apple cider vinegar in your hair, but do so properly.
 It needs to be diluted just right, and even then it does not suit all hair types to leave such an acidic product in their hair for hours.
 This remains true even though it is as natural an ingredient as you could want.
-It is all on you, the end user, to experiment and see whether or not your scalp and hair enjoy it and make good use of it.
-It may react differently for you.
+It is all on you, the end-user, to experiment and see whether or not your scalp and hair enjoy it and make good use of it.
+It may act differently for you.

-Plenty of people use Apple Cider Vinegar as a final rinse.
-This helps to get rid of tangles, and to smooth and seal the cuticle layer of the hair shaft.
-Others heavily dilute it, and use it as an overnight leave-in product.
-This allows moisture to be better retained by the hair, and it can help a great deal with looks and management of your mane.
+Plenty of people use apple cider vinegar as a final rinse.
+This helps to get rid of tangles and to smooth and seal the cuticle layer of the hair shaft.
+Others heavily dilute it and use it as an overnight leave-in product.
+This allows moisture to be better retained by the hair, and it can help a great deal with the look and management of your mane.

-In that regard, both the root and the shaft can get a lot out of an Apple Cider Vinegar leave-in product.
-But again, you’ll have to check out which kind of Apple Cider Vinegar usage is right for you.
-I stress this, because no matter what some beauty YouTuber or blogger might say, we all have different needs.
+In that regard, both the root and the shaft can get a lot out of an apple cider vinegar leave-in product.
+But again, you’ll have to check out which kind of apple cider vinegar usage is right for you.
+I stress this because we all have different needs.
 And make no mistake, ACV can also be harmful when misused, like many other natural substances.

 Apple Cider Vinegar Shampoo Benefits Explained

-The number one benefit, as I see it, is the conditioning effect which an Apple Cider Vinegar shampoo has on the hair.
-It doesn’t just untangle, it also provides a shine and luster which stays with you.
+The number one apple cider shampoo benefit, as I see it, is the conditioning effect that an ACV shampoo has on the hair.
+It doesn’t just detangle, it also provides a shine and luster which stays with you.
 And speaking of things that stay with you…

-Many people avoid Apple Cider Vinegar because of the scent.
-Let me clear this up here and now: under normal circumstances, the admittedly-strong and overpowering scent of Apple Cider Vinegar does indeed go away.
+Many people avoid apple cider vinegar because of the scent.
+Let me clear this up here and now: under normal circumstances, the admittedly strong and overpowering scent of ACV does indeed go away.
 It does not remain for long, not even after a leave-in has been used.
 Like I said before, it must be diluted properly.

 Can I Mix Apple Cider Vinegar With My Shampoo?

-Yes, you can.
-Ordinarily, you can blend Apple Cider Vinegar with your choice of shampoo.
-You’ll want to experiment, but as a starting point you can mix equal parts shampoo with Apple Cider Vinegar, and see how you fare.
+Yes, you can mix apple cider vinegar with your shampoo.
+Ordinarily, you can blend it with your choice of shampoo.
+You’ll want to experiment, but as a starting point, you can mix equal parts shampoo with apple cider vinegar and see how you fare.
 It is best to err on the side of caution, so feel free to add less at first.

 Apple Cider Vinegar Shampoo DIY Recipe